-This outdoor camera includes a dual-bulb flood light for scaring away anyone trespassing on your property
+Outdoor camera with a dual-bulb flood light for scaring away trespassers!

 Resolution: 1080p Full HD | Night Vision: Yes | Smart home integration: Yes; Amazon Alexa, Google Assistant and IFTTT | Cloud storage: Yes, from $3 / £2.50 a month | Audio: Two-way, plus siren alarm | Local storage: No